carbon-language/carbon-lang/lldb/docs/use/variable.rst

 object has no children or it might skip printing some children, as they are printed one by one.

 [1] This method is optional.
-Also, a boolean value must be returned (starting with SVN rev153061/LLDB-134).
+Also, a boolean value must be returned (since lldb 3.1.0).
 If ``False`` is returned, then whenever the process reaches a new stop, this method will be invoked again to generate an updated list of the children for a given variable.
 Otherwise, if ``True`` is returned, then the value is cached and this method won't be called again, effectively freezing the state of the value in subsequent stops.
 Beware that returning ``True`` incorrectly could show misleading information to the user.

-[2] This method is optional (starting with SVN rev166495/LLDB-175).
+[2] This method is optional (since lldb 3.2.0).
 While implementing it in terms of num_children is acceptable, implementors are encouraged to look for optimized coding alternatives whenever reasonable.

-[3] This method is optional (starting with SVN revision 219330).
+[3] This method is optional (since lldb 3.5.2).
 The `SBValue` you return here will most likely be a numeric type (int, float, ...) as its value bytes will be used as-if they were the value of the root `SBValue` proper.
 As a shortcut for this, you can inherit from lldb.SBSyntheticValueProvider, and just define get_value as other methods are defaulted in the superclass as returning default no-children responses.

 If a synthetic child provider supplies a special child named ``$$dereference$$`` then it will be used when evaluating ``operator *`` and